 How to Choose the Best Birdhouse

-There are two basic types of birdhouses: decorative pieces for display, and functional nest boxes that are built for the birds.
-Decorative birdhouses are often designed purely for our own visual appeal, and many are not suitable for nesting needs of the birds.
+Decorative birdhouses are often designed purely for our own visual appeal, and many are not suitable for the nesting needs of the birds.
 In many birdhouses built primarily as garden art, the entrance hole is too small to allow the birds to enter.

 Here are several important characteristics to consider when looking for the right birdhouse for your yard:

 - The right height